OpenSourceEconomics/ose-code-templates/templates/index.rst

 seamlessly switch between shared and distributed memory computing.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    02_numba_parallel/02_numba_parallel.ipynb

-We collect resources and demonstrate parallelization with numba.
-Our focus lies on the analysis of nested parallelism.
-The working example is inspired by `respy`.
+We collect resources and demonstrate parallelization with ``numba``.
+Our focus lies on the analysis of nested parallelism and the working example is inspired by ``respy``.